GLOBAL MARKETS-German jitters weigh on stocks, ECB doubts lift yields

 Oil prices pulled back after surging more than 4 percent on Thursday to two-week highs on a slump in U.S. Gulf Coast imports to a record low led to a surprisingly large drawdown in U.S. crude stocks.

-Gold was last at $1,334 an ounce, down 0.3 percent on the day but still up 0.7 percent this week, the biggest weekly gain in six weeks.
+The weakness in the U.S. dollar this week has offered gold a boost.
+Spot gold was last at $1,335 an ounce, up 0.8 percent this week, the biggest weekly gain in six weeks.